African elephant: Skin, ears, and trunk

 African elephants have grey folded skin up to 30 mm thick that is covered with sparse, bristled dark-brown to black hair.
 Short tactile hair grows on the trunk, which has two finger-like processes at the tip, whereas Asian elephants only have one.
-Their large ears help to reduce body heat; flapping them creates air currents and exposes the ears' inner sides where large blood vessels increase heat loss during hot weather.
+Their large ears help to reduce body heat.
+Flapping them creates air currents and exposes the ears' inner sides where large blood vessels increase heat loss during hot weather.
 The trunk is a prehensile elongation of its upper lip and nose.
-This highly sensitive organ is innervated primarily by the trigeminal nerve, and thought to be manipulated by about 40,000–60,000 muscles.
-Because of this muscular structure, the trunk is so strong that elephants can use it for lifting about 3% of their own body weight.
+This highly sensitive organ is innervated primarily by the trigeminal nerve, and is thought to be manipulated by about 40,000–60,000 muscles.
+Because of this muscular structure, the trunk is so strong that elephants can use it to lift about 3% of their own body weight.
 They use it for smelling, touching, feeding, drinking, dusting, producing sounds, loading, defending and attacking.
 Elephants sometimes swim underwater and use their trunks as snorkels.